flexibeast/ewmctrl/README.md

 * fP - Remove all filtering by PID (`ewmctrl-filter-pid-clear`).

+* p - Put the selected desktop window on a different desktop (`ewmctrl-put-window-on-other-desktop`).

 * Sd - Sort the list of desktop windows numerically by desktop number (`ewmctrl-sort-by-desktop-number`).

 * SD - Sort the list of desktop windows reverse-numerically by desktop number (`ewmctrl-sort-by-desktop-number-reversed`).